mikeizbicki/ucr-cs100/tutorials/valgrind/README.md

 ```

-If we have program like the one above, we can see that the program calls a function that allocates some memory in the main and also in a function. now if we run this program in valgrind with memcheck we will the get the following message:
+If we have program like the one above, we can see that the program calls a function that allocates some memory in the main and also in a function. now if we run this program in Valgrind with Memcheck we will the get the following message:

 ```
     $ g++ example2.cpp